sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 - AirPlay 2 for iOS and Mac players.

 ### What Does Not Work
-- No integration with Siri or HomeKit
 - Lossless or High Definition Lossless material is transcoded to AAC before transmission over AirPlay 2.
 - No Remote Control
 - No Artwork in the Metadata
 - No AirPlay 2 for Windows iTunes

 ### What Partly Works
+- Incomplete functionality with Siri and HomeKit
 - Incomplete functionality using AppleTV or HomePod as player.
    A Shairport Sync player will work -- i.e. it will play -- but the selection button won't persist and the volume can't be set.